-In the Seaside Rural area, the majority of the forest land is in corporate and public ownership and covers over 90% of the total land area.
-In the past the forests of the area were mostly composed of old growth Douglas Fir, but logging and forest fires have altered this considerably.
+In the Seaside Rural Planning Area, the majority of the forest land is in private and public ownership and covers over 90% of the total land area.
 These lands are intensively managed for timber production, a primary industry of the County.
 Recognizing this fact, the major forest lands are preserved in the Plan under a Forest Lands designation.